roku674/roku674/README.md

    </ul>
 </p>
 <p>
    I'm currently starting on an open source website called <a href="https://www.kingdomofgodOnline">Kingdom Of God</a>.
-A website to connect all people around the world in a social media that is centered around philosphy and strong community.
+A website to connect all people around the world in a social media that is centered around philosophy and strong community.
    I'm presently working on Ad Astra; I'm also a gamer and mine cryptocurrency.
 If you want to join the discord to keep up to date on development feel free to <a href="https://discord.gg/dT8nRduVwN">Join Perilous Games Discord</a>
 </p>
 <p>